Skip to main content

-As one sales expert recently noted: “The further the person gets inside of that conversation… the more difficult it gets for him to withdraw.
+As one sales practitioner put it: “The further the person gets inside of that conversation… the more difficult it gets for him to withdraw.
 And at the very end… this creates a reciprocity bias.”
-This insight reveals the profound psychological dynamics at play in every B2B interaction.
+That’s the dynamic worth understanding before you send another message.

 Understanding Engagement Bias in B2B Conversations